 Performance Assurance Committee structure

 The PAC comprises of a Shipper and Transporter constituency.
-The Shipper constituency comprises of 9 Shipper User Members, all of whom have voting rights (as determined by the annual User Representative process) and the Transporter constituency comprises of 3 Transporter-appointed Members (comprising 2 large distribution Transporters and 1 AIGT nominee), all of whom have voting rights.
+The Shipper constituency comprises of 9 Shipper User Members, all of whom have voting rights (as determined by the annual User Representative process) and the Transporter constituency comprises of 3 Transporter-appointed Members (comprising 2 large distribution Transporters and 1 INA nominee), all of whom have voting rights.
 NTS will not have membership rights.

 Ofgem will have the right to provide a PAC representative, at their own discretion, who will be in an advisory capacity only.
 Ofgem shall advise the Joint Office of their nominated representative on an annual basis or less frequently in the event of no change to the representative.
 For the avoidance of doubt, the Ofgem representative is not a PAC Member.

-Shipper PAC Members are elected earsannually for appointment on the 1st October and at other times when vacancies occur.
-These will be conducted by the Designated Person.
+Shipper PAC Members are appointed for a period of two Gas Years commencing on the 1st October and at other times when vacancies occur.
+These appointments will be conducted by the Designated Person.

+Each Shipper PAC Member shall serve for a term which lasts for a period of two Gas Years.
+In order to avoid loss of continuity, each year the Designated Person will conduct elections for the required number of Shipper PAC Member positions set out in these Terms of Reference such that each appointment lasts for 2 Gas Years.

+Transition to staggered Shipper PAC Membership

+In the first Gas Year in which the appointments fall for the transition to a 2 Gas Year appointment term, (nominations late in Gas Year 2022/23) 5 PAC Shipper Members (selected at random by the Designated Person) out of 9 PAC Shipper Members will be elected to serve for an appointment term of two Gas Years from 01 October 2023, the other four will be appointed to serve for one Gas Year from 01 October 2023.
+Thus for appointments occurring late in Gas Year 2023/24 the other four PAC Shipper Members will move to a 2 Gas Year appointment term from 01 October 2024.
+In this way from 01 October 2024 all Shipper PAC Members will be serving a two Gas Year appointment term but ending in alternate Gas Years to avoid the risk of a loss of continuity.

+Figure 1: Introduction of two Gas Year appointment term to avoid loss of continuity

 PAC Members are representatives in their own right and do not represent the company by which they are employed.
 The Designated Person election rules permit no more than one Shipper User PAC Member per company and it will be for the nominating Party to consider the suitability of their nominee, in respect of experience and understanding of the issues that the PAC will deal with.